shuhart/BubblePagerIndicator/README.md

 Usage
 -----

-1. Add jcenter() to repositories block in your gradle file.
+1. Add mavenCentral() to repositories block in your gradle file.
-2. Add `implementation 'com.shuhart.bubblepagerindicator:bubblepagerindicator:1.1.2'` to your dependencies.
+2. Add `implementation 'com.github.shuhart:bubblepagerindicator:1.2.0'` to your dependencies.
 3. Add `BubblePageIndicator` into your layouts or view hierarchy:

 ```xml